padthai-sketch/Project_Jeffrey-the-Real-Estate-RoboAdvisor/README.md

 - Kaleb - Import Data and Build LAMBDA Function.

-- Bowie - create the intend and the slot type in AWS Lex.
+- Bowie - Create the intend and the slot type in AWS Lex.
 Build LAMBDA Function.